 The Queen bears a Crest, a Universities adorn an Emblem, Charities may use a Mascot and some of the biggest brands in the world are recognised by a Lettermark or Wordmark.
 A logo is a visible representation of you or your business, often overlooked as just a logo, it communicates a message, feeling or standard and bears a big significance to the subconscious mind.

 A wordmark or logotype is a font based logo that evolves around the name of the business or organisation.
 Some of the biggest brand in the world such Coca Cola and Google use a wordmark for their logo, they easily recognisable and cab be found all over the world.

-Typography plays and important part in these logo types, specific font and weights need to be considered when choosing for your logo.
-Designer labels may go for an elegant and clean font as where legal firms may chose string bold fonts.
+Typography plays and important part in these logo types, specific font and weights need to be considered when choosing this type for your logo.
+Designer labels may opt for an elegant and clean font as where legal firms on the other hand, may chose strong bold fonts.

 2. Monogram Logos (Lettermarks)

 Monogram or lettermark logos are logos that may just consist of the initials of a business or organisation.
 Companies such as 3M, IBM, BBC, HBO all use their initials rather than using a fully pledged name like wordmarks or logotypes.

 Just like wordmarks, typography, font and weight are significant when using this type of logo.
 These logo types serve extremely well with companies that have long names or more than 3 words in a name.

 3. Mascot Logos

 Mascot logos are created with a character illustration of some sort.
 They will end being a recognisable ambassador for the brand and often do not need any text or name to be associated with the brand.
 Brands such Michelin, KFC, Pringles and even WWF all have an illustrated character or symbol to represent them and has become synonymous with their brand.